Politics and Economics (BSc Econ)

 |Typical places available||

-Cardiff Business School admits around 550 students each year to its undergraduate degree programmes.
+Politics and International Relations admits around 100 students every year to its undergraduate degree programmes.

 |Scholarships & Bursaries||www.cardiff.ac.uk/scholarships